intel-analytics/ipex-llm/ppml/kms-client/README.md

 ## 2. Deploy KMS Client

-The KMS client in this example is implemented in the environment of [SGX-based Trusted Big Data ML][https://github.com/intel-analytics/BigDL/tree/branch-2.0/ppml/trusted-big-data-ml/python/docker-graphene], and you can also do the same in other trusted execution environments, like Trusted Realtime ML etc.
+The KMS client in this example is running in the environment of [SGX-based Trusted Big Data ML][https://github.com/intel-analytics/BigDL/tree/branch-2.0/ppml/trusted-big-data-ml/python/docker-graphene], in which we have deployed necessary requirements.
+You can also do the same in other trusted execution environments, like Trusted Realtime ML etc., after installing python modules listed in `requirement.yml` with pip.

 Prepare and start the client container as below: